archesproject/arches-docs/docs/developing/extending/extensions/etl-modules.rst

 :classname:
         **Required** The name of the Python class implementing your ETL Module, located in your module's Python file below the details.
+:modulename:
+        **Required** The name of the Python file implementing your ETL Module.
 :config:
         **Required** You can provide user-defined default configuration here.
         Make it a JSON dictionary of keys and values.
 An empty dictionary is acceptable.